AnaisTry/01FT_PRINTF-42project/README.md

 Thanks to Alienxbe, baltsaros and Aspinaut for the help in debugging.

-Thanks to the students who wrotes testers.
+Thanks to the students who wrote testers.

 Testers :